vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 [Creation]<>

-Creating your own custom vComet components is a piece of cake! vComet comes with a full set of well tested and flexible components that will cover most of your needs, but you can easily create your own components too.
+Creating your own custom eon components is a piece of cake! eon comes with a full set of well tested and flexible components that will cover most of your needs, but you can easily create your own components too.

 ## Basic structure